HPV is common.

 HPV spreads through skin-to-skin contact, including areas not covered by protection.

-HPV Vaccine
+HPV Vaccines

-Is the HPV vaccine free?
+Is HPV vaccination free?

 Where can I get vaccinated?